riedyw/PoshFunctions/ReadMe.md

 # PoshFunctions

-A variety of Powershell functions and filters wrapped into a module.
+A curated list of Powershell functions and filters wrapped into a module.
+Over 170 functions/filters.

 ## Install the module